Skip to main content

 Joanna Hersey - Biographical Information

-Joanna Ross Hersey (she/her) is a performing artist and composer with twenty years’ experience as a leader in higher education.
-An advocate for active duty and military-affiliated students, Joanna is a veteran of the United States Coast Guard, beginning her career as Principal Tubist with the U.S. Coast Guard Band, stationed at the U.S. Coast Guard Academy in New London, Connecticut.
-A champion for equity in both military and civilian settings, Dr. Hersey holds a Bachelor’s Degree in Women’s, Gender, and Sexuality Studies in addition to her music degrees, and has written several book chapters and journal articles in the areas of gender, diversity, and belonging.
-She assists organizations such as the International Women’s Brass Conference, where her work as President supported strong growth of participation in events and mentoring programs, and the International Alliance for Women in Music, where she currently serves as Conference Chair and Board Member, and serves as Treasurer of the International Tuba Euphonium Association.
+Joanna Ross Hersey (she/her) is a performing artist, educator, and composer with twenty years’ experience as a leader in higher education.
+An advocate for active duty and military-affiliated students, she is a veteran of the United States Coast Guard, beginning her career as Principal Tubist with the U.S. Coast Guard Band, stationed at the U.S. Coast Guard Academy in New London, Connecticut.
+A champion for equity in both military and civilian settings, Dr. Hersey holds Bachelor and Master of Arts degrees in Women’s, Gender, and Sexuality Studies in addition to her music degrees, and has written several book chapters and journal articles in the areas of gender, diversity, and belonging.
+She has released two solo albums, O quam mirabilis and Zigzags, featuring music by diverse female composers, in combination with her own works, and appears on five chamber music albums.
+Active in nonprofit leadership, Dr. Hersey assists organizations such as the International Women’s Brass Conference, where her work as President supported strong growth of event participation and mentoring programs.
+She currently serves as Conference Chair and Board Member for the International Alliance for Women in Music, and as Treasurer and Board Member of the International Tuba Euphonium Association.
+Her newest composition, Nanon, for euphonium and tuba duo with electronic track, was the winner of the 2023 International Tuba Euphonium Association's Mary Ann Craig Focus on Women Award, established to honor works which center the achievements and creativity of women.

 Megumi Kanda - Biographical Information